Jacinta Nampijinpa Price: Australia Day debate

-In 2018, Price supported the "Save Australia Day" campaign promoted by Mark Latham.
-In 2021, she criticised the push to change the date of Australia Day, saying that changing the date would not improve the lives of Aboriginal people.
+In 2018, Price supported the "Save Australia Day" campaign promoted by One Nation politician Mark Latham.
+In 2021, she again criticised the push to change the date of Australia Day, saying that changing the date would not improve the lives of Aboriginal people.
 Price described Australia Day as a "magical day" and rejected claims that the day commemorates the subjugation of Aboriginal people.

-Other roles

-Price's folk/soul/country album, Dry River, was launched in 2013.